Three lessons on sparking behavior change through interpersonal communication

 In India, the use of short-acting methods of contraception is low, as is the use of ORS and zinc together as a first-line treatment for childhood diarrhea.
 Research conducted by SHOPS Plus identified key barriers to use of these products among the urban poor in India.
 Barriers to use of ORS and zinc included lack of awareness of zinc and lack of provider recommendations to use the combined treatment.
 Barriers to the use of short-acting methods included various myths and misconceptions about the effects of oral contraceptive pills.
 With these barriers in mind, SHOPS Plus designed interpersonal communication approaches to promote the use of ORS and zinc and to increase knowledge of family planning products.

 Between January and October, SHOPS Plus team piloted 22 interpersonal communication approaches to identify which were most effective, and which had the highest potential for scaling up through the project’s private and public sector partners .
 It used fun and playful activities such as a treasure hunt, quiz, street plays, and virtual reality games.
-A technical brief detailing the lessons from these pilots will be published in mid-2020.
+A downloadable technical brief details the lessons from the pilots.

 3 top lessons